The City - July 14, 2020

-Despite the "off-label" use of some drugs, like metformin, to fight the effects of aging, Nir Barzilai, M.D., believes rigorous clinical trials are necessary to prove their efficacy and safety.
-Dr. Barzilai is the Ingeborg and Ira Leon Rennert Chair in Aging Research and director of the Institute for Aging Research at Einstein and an endocrinologist at Montefiore.
+Nir Barzilai, M.D., co-authors an op-ed that calls for a national campaign to combat chronic disease and fund research on drugs that target age-related disease—measures that could help protect vulnerable populations from the ravages of COVID-19.
+Dr. Barzilai is the Ingeborg and Ira Leon Rennert Chair of Aging Research and director of the Institute for Aging Research at Einstein and an endocrinologist at Montefiore.

 Dr. Barzilai's ProfileMore coverage on Dr. Barzilai